zerorabbit00/zerorabbit00.github.io/docs/README.md

-# zerorabbit00.github.io
+# inzeymck.github.io
-Welcome!
-I'm learning all kinds of things (including github).
-Feel free to follow along!
-Or not!
+Hey!
+I'm still figuring all this out